DataBigDawg/CourseraGetCleanData/CODEBOOK.md

       d.
 I did not change the columns having to do with angle.

    15. check to make sure after changing the column names that they were unique and I didn't create any duplicates.

    16. groupby Subject and Activity and calculate the mean for each column.

       a. after much trial and error, I used the aggregate function as follows:

      result <- aggregate(mergedf[,3:88], by=list(Subject=mergedf$Subject, Activity=mergedf$Activity), mean)

    17. write the result table to a file run_analysis_output.csv to be uploaded to Coursera and github.

+### The Output file

+The output file consists of 180 observations (30 subjects with 6 activities each) and 88 variables.
+The first two variables are the Subject and Activity and the file is sorted by Subject and Activity.
+THe other 86 columns are the mean and standard deviation variables taken from the original files and a mean function is applied to them as the data was grouped using the aggregate function.

+Columns (Variables) in the file are:
+    * Subject
+    * Activity
+    * tBodyAcc-meanX
+    * tBodyAcc-meanY
+    * tBodyAcc-meanZ
+    * tBodyAcc-stdX
+    * tBodyAcc-stdY
+    * tBodyAcc-stdZ
+    * tGravityAcc-meanX
+    * tGravityAcc-meanY
+    * tGravityAcc-meanZ
+    * tGravityAcc-stdX
+    * tGravityAcc-stdY
+    * tGravityAcc-stdZ
+    * tBodyAccJerk-meanX
+    * tBodyAccJerk-meanY
+    * tBodyAccJerk-meanZ
+    * tBodyAccJerk-stdX
+    * tBodyAccJerk-stdY
+    * tBodyAccJerk-stdZ
+    * tBodyGyro-meanX
+    * tBodyGyro-meanY
+    * tBodyGyro-meanZ
+    * tBodyGyro-stdX
+    * tBodyGyro-stdY
+    * tBodyGyro-stdZ
+    * tBodyGyroJerk-meanX
+    * tBodyGyroJerk-meanY
+    * tBodyGyroJerk-meanZ
+    * tBodyGyroJerk-stdX
+    * tBodyGyroJerk-stdY
+    * tBodyGyroJerk-stdZ
+    * tBodyAccMag-mean
+    * tBodyAccMag-std
+    * tGravityAccMag-mean
+    * tGravityAccMag-std
+    * tBodyAccJerkMag-mean
+    * tBodyAccJerkMag-std
+    * tBodyGyroMag-mean
+    * tBodyGyroMag-std
+    * tBodyGyroJerkMag-mean
+    * tBodyGyroJerkMag-std
+    * fBodyAcc-meanX
+    * fBodyAcc-meanY
+    * fBodyAcc-meanZ
+    * fBodyAcc-stdX
+    * fBodyAcc-stdY
+    * fBodyAcc-stdZ
+    * fBodyAcc-meanFreqX
+    * fBodyAcc-meanFreqY
+    * fBodyAcc-meanFreqZ
+    * fBodyAccJerk-meanX
+    * fBodyAccJerk-meanY
+    * fBodyAccJerk-meanZ
+    * fBodyAccJerk-stdX
+    * fBodyAccJerk-stdY
+    * fBodyAccJerk-stdZ
+    * fBodyAccJerk-meanFreqX
+    * fBodyAccJerk-meanFreqY
+    * fBodyAccJerk-meanFreqZ
+    * fBodyGyro-meanX
+    * fBodyGyro-meanY
+    * fBodyGyro-meanZ
+    * fBodyGyro-stdX
+    * fBodyGyro-stdY
+    * fBodyGyro-stdZ
+    * fBodyGyro-meanFreqX
+    * fBodyGyro-meanFreqY
+    * fBodyGyro-meanFreqZ
+    * fBodyAccMag-mean
+    * fBodyAccMag-std
+    * fBodyAccMag-meanFreq
+    * fBodyAccJerkMag-mean
+    * fBodyAccJerkMag-std
+    * fBodyAccJerkMag-meanFreq
+    * fBodyGyroMag-mean
+    * fBodyGyroMag-std
+    * fBodyGyroMag-meanFreq
+    * fBodyGyroJerkMag-mean
+    * fBodyGyroJerkMag-std
+    * fBodyGyroJerkMag-meanFreq
+    * angle(tBodyAccMean,gravity)
+    * angle(tBodyAccJerkMean),gravityMean)
+    * angle(tBodyGyroMean,gravityMean)
+    * angle(tBodyGyroJerkMean,gravityMean)
+    * angle(X,gravityMean)
+    * angle(Y,gravityMean)
+    * angle(Z,gravityMean)